grafana/agent/docs/sources/static/configuration/integrations/cloudwatch-exporter-config.md

 ![](https://grafana.com/media/docs/agent/cloudwatch-period-and-length-time-model-2.png)

-As noted above, if across multiple metrics under the same static or discovery job, there's different `period` and/or `length` the minimum of all periods, and maximum of all lengths is configured.
+As noted above, if there is a different `period` or `length` across multiple metrics under the same static or discovery job, the minimum of all periods, and maximum of all lengths is configured.

 On the other hand, if `length` is not configured, both period and length settings will be calculated based on the